Apprise: Tools for Screening Vulnerable Populations

-To understand how ICTs can be leveraged to support potential victims, this research aims to answer the following questions:
+To understand how digital technologies can be leveraged to support potential victims, this research aims to answer the following questions:

 This research uses an iterative approach, following the basic flow of needs assessment, technology development, monitoring and evaluation, and then subsequent redesign.
 For the pilot investigation, the target group consists of local non-governmental organizations that work with migrant workers in vulnerable situations in Thailand.

 Apprise is an expert system that we have designed, developed, and evaluated over a period of two years, in collaboration with The Mekong Club.
 This system was developed to support frontline responders to perform proactive and consistent screening of workers in vulnerable populations, for signs of labour exploitation and human trafficking.